-Upon the recommendation of the Corporate Governance and Nominating Committee, our Board has nominated the following seven persons to serve as directors: Joseph M. Burnett; R. John Fletcher, Pascal E.R.
-Girin; Kimble L. Jenkins; Timothy T. Richards; Maria Sainz; and John N. Spencer, Jr. If elected, each nominee identified above will serve on our Board until the 2019 Annual Meeting of Stockholders or until his or her earlier death, resignation or removal.
-We anticipate that each of these nominees will be available for election, but if a situation arises in which he or she is unavailable, the proxy will be voted in accordance with the best judgment of the named proxies unless directed otherwise.
+Upon the recommendation of the Corporate Governance and Nominating Committee, our Board has nominated the following six persons to serve as directors: Joseph M. Burnett, R. John Fletcher, Pascal E.R.
+Girin, Kimble L. Jenkins, Timothy T. Richards and John N. Spencer, Jr. If elected, each nominee identified above will serve on our Board until the 2020 Annual Meeting of Stockholders or until his earlier death, resignation or removal.
+We anticipate that each of these nominees will be available for election, but if a situation arises in which he is unavailable, the proxy will be voted in accordance with the best judgment of the named proxies unless directed otherwise.